ragapp/ragapp/deployments/multiple-ragapps/README.md

 The whole state of all services (RAGApps, Manager and Keycloak) will be persisted in the directory set by the `STATE_DIR` environment variable (defaults to `./data`).

+As Docker Compose doesn't work with relative paths on Windows, you'll need set the `STATE_DIR` variable in the `.env` file to the absolute path of the `data` directory.

 ### Start local build

 To use a local build instead, call: